JonathanLorand/AgoraGarden/Textkonzept - Jonathan Lorand -  MTR Dec 2020.md

 * Co-constitution
 	* About things that are constituted collaboratively and interactively.
 * Reify
-	* Dynamics and methos of making a thing a thing.
+	* Dynamics and methods of making a thing a thing.
 * Sacred Chores
 	* About a certain monk-ish perspective.
 * Quietude